-Using the scheme she'd developed, Natalie collected annotations for 50 tweets.
-Her inter-annotator agreement was lower than expected, and a lot of tweets seemed to be incorrectly labeled with "happiness."
+Using the scheme she'd developed, Natalie collected annotations for 50 forum posts.
+Her inter-annotator agreement was lower than expected, and a lot of posts seemed to be incorrectly labeled with "happiness."
 She asked her annotators for some feedback.

-Select the most dominant emotion expressed by the tweet below.
-Base your decision only on the information provided in the tweet text.
+Select the most dominant emotion expressed by the post below.
+Base your decision only on the information provided in the post text.